pflc3/swift-academy-agent/README.md

-# Gcode Academy Agent
+# Swift Academy Agent

-This is the backend AI assistant for the Gcode Academy app.
+This is the backend AI assistant for the Swift Academy app.
 It provides a FastAPI-based API server that integrates with OpenAI's API to power the in-app tutoring assistant.

 ## How to Run